Sonnenwerk/EDCopilotDialogueLibrary-MyFork/README.md

 ## How to Contribute

-We encourage contributions to expand and improve the phrase library!
+Feel free to expand and improve the phrase library!
 Here’s how you can get involved:

 1. **Add New Phrases**
    - Browse the `SpeechExtensions` folder for existing categories.